owenlilly/tablayoutdemo/README.md

 # TabLayout Demo

-A simple example of using TabLayout with ViewPager in Android.
+A simple example of using TabLayout with ViewPager in Android using a unique design pattern.

 # Screenshot